-As can be inferred from the two courses mentioned.
-SQL for data storage & R for basic statistical analysis is more than enough for standalone reporting.
+It can be inferred from the two courses mentioned that SQL for data storage & R for basic statistical analysis is more than enough for standalone reporting.

-The typical Fantasy game has a simple platform to choose the 11 odd players and based on the points incurred, the top fantasy teams would be deemed winners and eligible for prizes.
+The typical Fantasy game has a simple platform to choose the 11 odd players.
+Based on the points incurred, the top fantasy teams would be deemed winners and eligible for prizes.

 - The ball update typically had a delay of 5 seconds which in rare cases would extend to 15 sec or more.
 This delay was incredibly volatile and made building a live analytical engine difficult.